trueheart78/trueheart78.com/games.md

 1. Agents of Mayhem (PS4) - Wait and See
 1. Danganronpa V3: Killing Harmony (Vita) - Wait and See
+1. Life is Strange: Bfore the Storm (PS4) - Preordered
 1. Mass Effect: Andromeda (PS4) - $20 max
 1. Uncharted: The Lost Legacy (PS4) - Wait and See
 1. Zero Escape: The Nonary Games (Vita) - Wait and See